Beyond the Crash: Introduction

 The introduction takes the story in the prologue two weeks forward to 8 October, the day when the bank recapitalisation plan was announced.
-Brown describes how the crises evolved to become much wider than a banking crises - it became what he calls the first crises of globalisation, which if not overcome will threaten a decade or more of low growth, with millions left jobless and millions more in poverty.
-Brown recalls that in the last years of the 20th century, Europe and America had between them a majority share of the world's production, exports and investment.
-While after 2000 Europe and American had a minority share in all those areas, while still retaining a large majority of the world's consumption, financed by borrowing from the rest of the world.
+Brown describes how the crises evolved to become much wider than a banking crises—it became what he calls the first crises of globalisation, which if not overcome will threaten a decade or more of low growth, with millions left jobless and millions more in poverty.
+Brown recalls that in the last years of the 20th century, Europe and the United States had between them a majority share of the world's production, exports and investment.
+After 2000, Europe and America had minority shares in all those areas, while still retaining a large majority of the world's consumption, financed by borrowing from the rest of the world.
 Brown states that this recently developed situation has become unsustainable.
-He says it's essential for emerging economic giants like China to further boost their consumption if global growth is to be optimised and the crises is to be fully overcome.
+He says it's essential for emerging economic giants like China to boost their consumption further if global growth is to be optimised and the crises is to be fully overcome.
 The introduction also discusses the need for morality to inform the conduct of market participants.